jakesboles/Boles_et-al_DSS_time-series/brain_RNAseq/README.md

 Please refer to Henry Cousins's [GSPA](https://github.com/henrycousins/gspa/tree/main) repository for installation and environment setup.
 I cloned the repository into our lab's partition of the University of Florida' HiPerGator 3.0 so I could run this analysis on a cluster instead of a local machine due to the amount of time I anticipated it would take.

 This analysis considers only a subset of genes, based on high-confidence protein-protein interactions derived from the STRING database.
-Currently, it is constructed for human transcriptomics.
-As such, our mouse dataset was converted to human homologues and filtered to remove genes not found in the embeddings files included in the GSPA repository.
-For convenience, this list of nodes is included as `gspa_genes.csv` in this repository, but it was generated from the `humanppi_node_ids.p` file with the following commands in the command line:
+Currently, it is built for human transcriptomics.
+As such, our mouse dataset was converted to human homologs and filtered to remove genes not found in the embeddings files included in the GSPA repository.
+For convenience, this list of nodes is included here as `gspa_genes.csv` in this repository, but it was generated from the `humanppi_node_ids.p` file with the following commands in the command line:
 ```
 ```